 Rare events classification

-In this article, we show how such problems can be modeled using Symbolic Regression, a technique which attempts to find mathematical formulas that predict a desired variable from a set of input variables.
+In this article, we show how such problems can be modeled using Symbolic Regression, a technique that discovers mathematical formulas that predict the desired variable from a set of input variables.
 Symbolic models, contrary to more mainstream ones like neural networks and random forests, are not black boxes, since they clearly show which variables are being used and how.
 They are also very fast and easy to implement, since no complex data structures are involved in the calculations.

 Prior to the regression, we remove all quotation mark characters from the file, so that those two categories are recognized as numbers by the software.

 Generating symbolic models using TuringBot is a straightforward process, which requires no data science skills.
 The first step is to open the program and load the input file by clicking on the “Input” button, shown below.
 After loading, the code will automatically define the column “Class” as the target variable and all other ones as input variables, which is what we want.